 Pro Tips to Make Your Letter Sound More Confident

 Anyone can write a motivation letter, but only a few can make it impressive.
-Make sure to fall in the category of those 'few' by following these pro tips while writing the perfect cover letter:
+If you wish to know how to write a cover letter that's more eye-catching, take a look at these pro tips while writing:

 - Always address your manager by their name.